Adam Smoluk: Career

-In the fall of 2021, Smoluk's Film Training Manitoba announced the creation of the Summit for Women in Film Trades (SWIFT), which was set to take place at Red River College Polytechnic’s new Innovation Centre in January 2022.
-The goal of the conference — which is the first in Canada to focus on film trades — was to encourage more women to join the film industry while providing training and networking opportunities for current female film professionals.
+In the fall of 2021, Smoluk announced the creation of the Summit for Women in Film Trades (SWIFT), which was the first major conference to take place at Red River College Polytechnic's new Innovation Centre in January 2022.
+The conference's goal— the first in Canada to focus on film trades — was to encourage more women to join the film industry while providing training and networking opportunities for current female film professionals.
 “It does have potential economic challenges for industry because when you want to carry out large-scale film productions, there’s a cost to bring people from out of province to fill those labour voids,” said Smoluk.
 “If you can improve on (the percentage of female staff), you’re going to do a lot as an organization to bring more people into the industry and deal with that.”